An inexact LPA for DC composite optimization and application to matrix completions with outliers

 \section{Abstract}

-This paper is concerned with a class of DC composite optimization problems which, as an extension of convex composite optimization problems and DC programs with nonsmooth components, often arises in robust factorization models of low-rank matrix recovery.
-For this class of nonconvex and nonsmooth problems, we propose an inexact linearized proximal algorithm (iLPA) by computing in each step an inexact minimizer of a strongly convex majorization constructed with a partial linearization of their objective functions, and establish the global convergence of the generated iterate sequence under the Kurdyka-\L\"ojasiewicz (KL) property of a potential function.
-In particular, by leveraging the composite structure, we provide a verifiable condition for the potential function to have the KL property of exponent $1/2$ at the limit point, so for the iterate sequence to have a local R-linear convergence rate, and clarify its relationship with the regularity used in the convergence analysis of algorithms for convex composite optimization.
-Finally, our iLPA is applied to a robust factorization model for matrix completions with outliers, and numerical comparison with the Polyak subgradient method confirms its superiority in computing time and quality of solutions.
+This paper concerns a class of DC composite optimization problems which, as an extension of convex composite optimization problems and DC programs with nonsmooth components, often arises in robust factorization models of low-rank matrix recovery.
+For this class of nonconvex and nonsmooth problems, we propose an inexact linearized proximal algorithm (iLPA) by computing at each step an inexact minimizer of a strongly convex majorization constructed with a partial linearization of their objective functions at the current iterate.
+We establish the full convergence of the generated iterate sequence under the Kurdyka-\L\"ojasiewicz (KL) property of a potential function, and employ the composite structure to provide a verifiable condition for the potential function to satisfy the KL property of exponent $1/2$ at the limit point, so for the iterate sequence to have a local R-linear convergence rate.
+This condition is weaker than the one provided in \cite[Theorem 3.2]{LiPong18} for identifying the KL property of exponent $p\in[0,1)$ for a general composite function.
+The proposed iLPA is applied to a robust factorization model for matrix completion with outliers and non-uniform sampling, and numerical comparisons with the Polyak subgradient method and a proximal alternating minimization (PAM) method validate its efficiency.